 This community-based digital platform (app) empowers patients and families to connect with their community and to receive support.
 Features include a journal for sharing updates, a calendar for organizing help, a messaging system to connect with your community, a wish list for items needed and/or wanted, and more.

 National Alliance for Caregiving

-This non-profit group organizes networks of support in local communities where neighbors are quickly mobilized to help other neighbors in time of crisis.
+This nonprofit group organizes networks of support in local communities where neighbors are quickly mobilized to help other neighbors in time of crisis.
 Each chapter consists entirely of neighborhood volunteers who donate their time to provide help with tasks such as grocery shopping, meal delivery, car pooling, and light house and yard work.
-Chapters exist only in Massachusetts now, but the organization is looking to expand into other states.
+Chapters exist only in Massachusetts, Rhode Island, and New Jersey, but the organization is looking to expand into other states.

 Next Step in Care

 This site is a campaign of the United Hospital Fund, a nonprofit organization.
 The site provides guides for family caregivers and health care professionals.
 Although there is a focus on how to better manage and improve transitions in care (moving the patient from one location to another), many caregiving topics are covered, including ER visits, rehab, hospice and palliative care and home care.
 Information is available on the website in Spanish, Chinese and Russian.